opensearch-project/project-website/_posts/2021-11-29-plugins-intro.markdown

 ---

 OpenSearch enables extending core features via plugins.
 Plugins are empowered to access all extensible features of OpenSearch and extend them.
-In this blog post, we wanted to unbox the plugin architecture, and help understand how they work.
+In this blog post we wanted to unbox the plugin architecture, and help understand how they work.

 ## Pluggable Architecture

-Plugins in OpenSearch bring in modular architecture and enable developing/managing a large codebase easier.
+Plugins in OpenSearch bring in modular architecture and enable developing/managing a large code base easier.
 The [blog post](https://logz.io/blog/opensearch-plugins/) from our partner [Logz.io](http://logz.io/) helps understand why pluggable architecture is important, and how the architecture works.

 The Plugin architecture is designed to enable solving specific problems and extending generic features.
 For example, [Anomaly Detection](https://github.com/opensearch-project/anomaly-detection) plugin reads time stream data ingested and finds anomalies.
 Another example is [Job Scheduler](https://github.com/opensearch-project/job-scheduler) plugin which schedules and runs generic jobs.